Antonio Inoki: Mixed martial arts involvement

-Personal life and death
+Personal life

 Inoki married American woman Diana (also known as Linda) Tuck in 1965.
 The couple had a daughter, but Inoki and Tuck separated after two years.
 Inoki's daughter died at age 8.

 Inoki was married to actress Mitsuko Baisho from 1971 to 1987, and together they had a daughter, Hiroko.
 Inoki married for a third time in 1989, with his third wife giving birth to Inoki's first son.
 The couple divorced in 2012.
 Inoki's son attended Columbia University in New York City.
 In 2014, Inoki took Haroon Abid, nephew of his Pakistani rival Zubair Jhara Pahalwan, under his guardianship.
 Inoki's fourth wife, Tazuko Tada, died on 27 August 2019.

 Inoki has two grandsons, Hirota and Naoto Inoki.
 Hirota was a swimmer for Santa Monica College, having previously set school records in swimming at El Segundo High School.
 In June 2023, Hirota was appointed to the board of directors of the Inoki Genki Factory.
 In January 2024, it was reported that Naoto was training in professional wrestling under Katsuyori Shibata, having previously trained under the staff of the L.A.
 Inoki Dojo.
 Naoto additionally trains in mixed martial arts (MMA) at Black House MMA.
 On 20 July 2024, Naoto made his professional wrestling debut, defeating Casanova at a Backyard Squabbles event.

 Inoki had a real-life friendship turned rivalry with former tag team partner Shohei "Giant" Baba, with Inoki vowing to never enter one of Baba's All Japan Pro Wrestling (AJPW) rings.
 In one of his last major public appearances prior to his death, Inoki appeared at an AJPW-promoted memorial show for Baba in February 2019; Inoki paid his respects to his former friend from ringside, unwilling to break his personal vow to never step inside an AJPW ring.

 Inoki converted to Shia Islam in 1990 during a pilgrimage to Karbala, the Shiite holy city in Iraq.
 He had traveled to Iraq to negotiate the release of several Japanese hostages.
 While in Iraq, Inoki undertook the Islamic moniker Muhammad Hussain Inoki (محمد حسين اينوكي), later reportedly describing himself as both a Muslim convert and a Buddhist.
 In 2014, Inoki said he was "usually a Buddhist".

 Inoki operated a wrestling-themed restaurant in Shinjuku, Tokyo, named Antonio's Inoki Sakaba Shinjuku.
+Inoki additionally founded the Anton Trading Company, a food distribution business.
+One of its major successes was helping to further popularize American-made Tabasco Brand Pepper Sauce in Japan.
+Inoki’s company not only distributed and promoted the sauce for many years in the country, but Inoki himself also appeared as a celebrity spokesperson for Tabasco.
+His cartoon likeness was used in Tabasco's print advertisements, and he appeared in at least one Japanese television commercial for the sauce.

 Inoki is the namesake of two islands, the Inoki Friendship Island in Cuba and the Inoki Island in Palau.
 In 2021, it was reported that spinal issues had confined Inoki to a wheelchair.